 Making conscientious choices that show love for the people, animals, and plants around us reinforces our natural pro-social tendencies.
 On the other hand, engaging in anti-social behaviors like overconsumption and waste goes against human nature, inevitably adding stress and having a negative impact on our sense of well-being.

 In other words, there is a science behind why doing good feels good, especially when those actions deepen your connection to the world around you.

 Below are 6 things that you can do to reclaim your sense of connection and love for the people, places, animals, and things around you.

 - Substitute other behaviors for consumption.
-Go meditate, exercise, take a walk, or enjoy a meal—do not eat-and-run.
+Meditate, exercise, take a walk, or enjoy a meal—do not eat-and-run.
 Slowing down the pace often slows down our consumption of things and reduces waste in our lives.

 - Get off your screens and try being intimate and present with a loved one.
 Model this behavior for your kids.
-Having long conversations with loved ones is something you should do often.
+Having long conversations with loved ones is something you should often do.

 - Take a break from social media.
 It can be too easy to dismiss people through the filter and distance created by technology.
 Try making a phone call to share how you are doing and feeling instead.

 - Volunteer in a program to restore nature.
 The natural world is diminishing around us.
-Find an organization that you believe in and join their cause, not just online, but by physically helping.
+Find an organization that you believe in and join their cause, not just online but also physically helping.
 This can include volunteering at an animal shelter if cute and cuddly is what you are missing.